reinderien/notto/readme.md

 lookup, `m` as the length of the optimised waypoint sequence.
 Since the map size remains small, the inner loop becomes O(1) amortised over `n`.

+Make the pruning even more aggressive: rather than a fixed maximum distance, use the maximum distance from the first waypoint based on the distance to the farthest spatial bound (0 or 100) over both dimensions.

 Negative penalty accrual
 ------------------------